richardvan/richardvan.github.io/pages/about.md

 description: Richard Van Personal Website
 ---

 Richard Van is a well-rounded individual with experience in attempting his own startup, traveling the world, and working as a developer for five years.
+He enjoys leveraging technology to do new things.

 In his early life, he was born in Reno, Nevada where he attended public school for K-12 education.